 POC has integrated In&Motion's system into a lightweight vest designed to be worn under the skier's race suit.
 Like Dianese, it points to wind tunnel testing in concluding that the vest has no aerodynamic impact on the skier.

 Interesting side note – while Italy's Dianese relied on Ferrari's wind tunnel for testing, Sweden's POC has a working partnership with Volvo, which includes access to its wind tunnel.

 POC says that several alpine and ski cross racers will wear its vest this season, including Canadian ski cross racer and POC team member Dave Duncan.
 Interestingly, the company plans to sell a consumer version through select retailers beginning in Northern Hemisphere Fall 2016.
 While the technology certainly seems beneficial to racer safety, its usefulness for regular skiers, who may fall many times at lower, non-threatening speeds, is more dubious.

+Perhaps a reaction to POC's announcement last week, Dainese sent out its own press release this week announcing that its D-air Ski airbag will be used in World Cup racing by Austrian, Italian, Canadian and American team members.
+It is now quoting an airbag deployment time of 25 milliseconds, quicker than the 100 milliseconds it gave at launch time last year.
 It should prove a very interesting winter for ski racing airbag technology, and we look forward to seeing which athletes use the airbags, how they place and if the technology comes into play on the snow.